DenisPav/Ooze/README.md

     opts.Paging.DefaultPageSize = 88;
 });
 ```
+By default internal implementation of `PagingHandler` will use exact number as specified by `DefaultPageSize` or `PageSize` from `OozeModel` if it was passed in request.
+If you need to know if there are more pages, you can create your own implementation and replace existing registration in `ServiceCollection`.
+More about that can be seen below under `Advanced configuration`.
+More info can be seen in sample in `Tests/Ooze.Web`.

 ## 🗡 Selections
 You can also let Ooze cut the total selections that go out of the `IQueryable<>` instance.
 In order to enable that you need to switch the flag in configurator of `AddOoze()` method (You don't need to have configuration classes for Selections to work).
 Example of that can be seen below: